Stolen Generations Resource Kit: Home Learning Tools

-The Healing Foundation’s Stolen Generations Resource Kit has been created to educate young people about the history of the Stolen Generations.
-These new online tools, based on our popular classroom lesson plans, have been developed to make it easier for school communities to continue the conversation about the Stolen Generations at home.
+The Healing Foundation’s Stolen Generations Resource Kit was created to educate young people about the history of the Stolen Generations.
+These online tools and lessons, based on our popular classroom lesson plans and activities, have been developed to make it easier for school communities and home-based learners, to continue the conversation about the Stolen Generations at home.

 In this short video, Stolen Generations survivor Florence Onus welcomes you to the resources and shares her story.